mzoll/slearn/README.md

 # tslearn

-learn features from time-series for pipelining in sklearn and sklearnext
+learn features from class-unordered time-series data of intrinsic state, for pipelining with sklearn and sklearnext